Please select a faculty / graduate school from this menu.

 Self study, internships, startup events

 Q8.
-Japanese language proficiency at the time of graduation
+What was your Japanese proficiency level at the time of graduation?

 JLPT N2

 Q9.
-Advice or message for current GIGA students who will be job hunting or are considering graduate schools in Japan and abroad
+Do you have any advice for current GIGA students who will soon be job hunting or considering graduate school in Japan or abroad?

 Improve your Japanese and take the JLPT N1 or N2.
 Prepare for the SPI and make sure you note down the dates for job hunting.
 I would start job hunting in my second semester of year 2 or first semester of year 3.